taiwangoldcard/website/content/application-faq/application.md

 1. In Taiwan - generally faster, as your card does not need to be mailed overseas.
 You will use a printed Residence Authorization Certificate to enter Taiwan, which might require some explanation to your airline.
-1. At your local embassy - more convenient, as you can enter Taiwan with the process completed.
+1. At your local embassy - more convenient, as you can enter Taiwan with the process completed, but slower.

 If you have information for any of the remaining fields, fill it in, or leave them blank if you dont.
  Click "save" and "next step" to go to the Profession section.